Barrier free hotels

 JR Kyushu Blossom Shinjuku (Accessible Room)

-Opened in August 2014, Blossom Shinjuku is a lovely mid-range hotel in a great location just a short distance from JR Shinjuku Station in Tokyo.
+Blossom Shinjuku is a lovely mid-range hotel in a great location just a short distance from JR Shinjuku Station in Tokyo.

 The hotel's "universal" room is a 25sqm twin with a large roll-in bathroom.
 There is no roll-in shower, but a shower chair can be placed next to the bathtub as there is a drain in the floor and the entire bathroom is waterproof.
 We've found the staff here to be very flexible and accommodating to disabled guests and they speak reasonable English.